nsmithtt/tt-tensor-layout/README.md

 # Tensor Layout Spec

+This proposal outlines an effort to support more flexible tensor layouts in TTNN.
+The initial impulse to refactor tensor layout spawned from convolutions which need additional shape tracking, but this is cumbersome and error prone to manually propagate through a model.
+The existing TTNN layout is also somewhat ambiguous in some situations, different ops use concepts like sharding and padding in different ways that aren't always compatible with each other.

+Some high level goals:
+- Logical shapes: Keep the original tensor shape intact and agnostic to underlying storage layout
+- Flexible sharding: Enable flexibility in choosing grid shape, to get better parallelization and avoid resharding
+- Logical-Physical Isomorphism: Encode this information with just a few attributes to enable derived conversions from logical to physical layout (and back)
+- Explicit: A single source of truth

 Terms:
 - `shape`: Always logical shape, n-dimensional
 - `strides`: Same as pytorch strides, but this is crucial for describing how n-dimensional data gets packed into a 2D physical layout.
 This 2D physical layout is always the inner dim (-1) wide and dims [0, N-1] are collapsed into rows derived from strides